moredhel/env_logger/README.md

 # env_logger

-This is a super simple project which aims to help out with setting up logging correctly in your project
+This is a super simple project which aims to help out with setting up logging correctly in your project.

-It exposes a single function `ConfigureLogger` which takes in a prefix (the name of your application) as well as the logger that you wish to configure.

 Currently it only supports `logrus`, but PR's are welcome to support additional loggers.